bitovi/bitops/docs/contributing/development.md

 ### Creating a New Plugin

 BitOps has additional [functionality being developed](https://github.com/bitovi/bitops/pull/55) to read any plugin folder for BitOps schema, even if it isn't one of the specified tools.
 BitOps will look for any BitOps schema within the plugin's directory as well as `before` and `after` deploy scripts for each.

-Even if there doesn't exist any current BitOps execution platforms for the plugin in BitOps, the container will attempt to execute each schema in an agnostic way.

 ## Creating a PR